BEST PLACES TO VISIT IN BAVARIA, Germany

 Rothenburg ob der Tauber

-This place is probably the prettiest town in Germany.
+This place is probably the prettiest town in Germany and one of the best places to visit in Bavaria.
 It is as picturesque as it looks in pictures and Rothenburg doesn’t disappoint.
 I got to visit twice and, admittedly, there are not that many places and attractions.
 If you are a fast traveler, you might be done in a few hours.

 But I still recommend staying in Rothenburg as least for a day.
 In summer, many tourists come here as a day trip, so try to come early in the morning or stay overnight.
 This way, you don’t have to fight your way through the crowds.